Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Proposed Method

 \subsubsection{Limitations of typical loss functions}

-Previous automatic signature verification methods \cite{RN10, RN12, RN13, RN23, RN24, RN25, RN46, RN47} have employed the classification loss and the typical metric learning loss to learn similarity measurement.
+Previous automatic signature verification methods \cite{RN9, RN11, RN12, RN22, RN23, RN24, RN39, RN40} have employed the classification loss and the typical metric learning loss to learn similarity measurement.
 However, the methods trained with the classification loss, such as the categorical cross-entropy loss, can only differentiate between genuine signatures of different writers, limiting their application to random forgery detection or preliminary feature extraction for a WD classifier.
-In contrast, typical metric learning loss functions such as contrastive loss \cite{RN14} and triplet loss \cite{RN15, RN16} have been widely integrated into deep learning methods.
-However, training with a single randomly selected negative example in each update can result in unstable and slow convergence \cite{RN17, RN18}.
-To address this problem, Sohn \cite{RN17} extended the concept of a triplet $\{x_a,x_p,x_n\}$ to a tuplet that simultaneously includes more than one negative example: $\{x_a,x_p,x_{n_1 },x_{n_2},\ldots,x_{n_k}\}$, where $x_a$, $x_p$, and $x_n$ refer to the anchor, positive, and negative example, respectively, and $k$ is the number of the negative examples in a batch.
-The tuplet-based loss functions \cite{RN17, RN36} consider multiple negative examples from different classes and aim to increase the inter-class distance by pushing them apart in each update.
+In contrast, typical metric learning loss functions, such as contrastive loss \cite{RN13} and triplet loss \cite{RN14, RN15}, use a single randomly selected negative example in each update, often resulting in unstable and slow convergence \cite{RN16, RN17}.
+To address this problem, the tuplet-based loss functions \cite{RN16, RN31} consider multiple negative examples from different classes and aim to increase the inter-class distance by pushing them apart in each update.

 In contrast to general object recognition tasks focusing on distinguishing between different classes, handwritten signature verification requires discriminating between positive examples (i.e., genuine signatures) and their corresponding negative examples (i.e., skilled forgeries) within each writer.
 The challenge lies in the presence of potentially high intra-writer variability in genuine signatures and high inter-writer similarity between genuine and forged signatures.
 This implies that the distances between most genuine-genuine pairs may be large, while the distances between genuine-forged pairs tend to be small.
 Using only one positive example in each update is insufficient for considering the distances of multiple positive examples, thus failing to address the intra-writer distance variation effectively.
 Similarly, relying on a single negative example in each update does not adequately account for the inter-writer similarity between a positive example and the remaining negative examples.